- 12-month-old’s milestones chart

 - Pulls to stand: The baby can grab a support and pull himself up into standing position.
 Muscles and joints of the legs are strong enough to bear the body weight.

 - Walks holding furniture (cruising): Not just standing!
-Your baby will walk while moving from one support to another – called cruising (3).
+Your baby will walk while while holding onto furniture – called cruising (3).

 - Walks a few steps without support: The 12-month-old will let go of the support and take the first steps marking the beginning of toddlerhood.